Spain, France And Other Countries In Europe Announce Lockdown Measures

 European governments are enacting full or partial lockdowns to prevent spread of the virus.

+Brenden @BillMeabrod @BillyBison @AP I see other countries like Spain, Italy, and France are all going great.
+L 8 minutes ago

+Kauthar Khaleel @NGRPresident suspend all travels into Nigeria from China, South Korea, Iran, Italy, Spain, Austria, Germany, Switz… https://t.co/wcS4wngTUO 20 minutes ago

-SherryG RT @Deemoney521: @RBReich @Uhuruhsiempre All the countries italy, Spain, Ireland, France ALL have socialized medicine.
-All are failing in t… 7 minutes ago
+Sue Kornbacher RT @Deemoney521: @RBReich @Uhuruhsiempre All the countries italy, Spain, Ireland, France ALL have socialized medicine.
+All are failing in t… 22 minutes ago

-Pat Martin @piersmorgan What I don’t understand is WHY are other countries like Spain, Italy , France are on lockdown.
-Maybe t… https://t.co/FbDCQelasb 10 minutes ago
+👑 Suga Cat RT @jalekapo: I'm confident China, Vietnam, Singapore, Cuba, Italy, Germany, Ireland, France, Spain, and some other countries, will get ove… 26 minutes ago

-Ranjit Raja🇮🇳 RT @Sports_NDTV: Europe has become the epicentre of the #CoronavirusPandemic, with Italy and Spain on lockdown, France rapidly following su… 12 minutes ago
+Hritik Yadav RT @Sports_NDTV: Europe has become the epicentre of the #CoronavirusPandemic, with Italy and Spain on lockdown, France rapidly following su… 28 minutes ago

-NDTV Sports Europe has become the epicentre of the #CoronavirusPandemic, with Italy and Spain on lockdown, France rapidly follo… https://t.co/ty0Kug5E95 14 minutes ago

-Akash Sunil RT @antokannankt: Factbox - Latest on the spread of coronavirus around the world
+Rod With Italy, Spain and now France in confinement - that is approx 175 million people in Europe in total lock down.
+I… https://t.co/VXrcPXI9In 29 minutes ago

+Mark in Dallas RT @kniggem: The U.S. and Germany have by far the most intensive care beds per capita than other countries.
+Italy, France, Spain and especi… 40 minutes ago

 Watch | Coronavirus: Spaniards applaud health workers from windows & balconiesAmid COVID-19 crisis, Spaniards applaud health workers from balconies.
 People took their windows and balconies honouring public health workers.
 Spain is among the worst hit countries in Europe after..